 We started with a “safe” food for each kid so we knew they would eat something.
 Depending on the child, they chose either jelly sandwiches or cheese sandwiches for their safe food.
 We cut them up small so they looked like little tea sandwiches.
 Then we added some new food.
 We made them mini peanut butter and jelly sandwiches on whole grain crackers.
 The second tea sandwich was cream cheese with a slice of cucumber on top.

 The kids seemed very interested in all of the little finger foods.
 They were really into the idea of having a tea party.
-Tyler is always excited to try new things and he dove into the PB&J crackers.
-Once Ava saw he could eat one and survive, she tried it too!
+My nephew is always excited to try new things and he dove into the PB&J crackers.
+Once my daughter saw he could eat one and survive, she tried it too!
 I was so happy!
 She finally tried peanut butter!
 The youngest ones were a bit more skeptical, but at least they managed to prod and poke at the cracker sandwiches.

 Everyone had a snack of yogurt covered raisins.
 All of the kids used to love raisins, but lately they refuse to eat them.
 Denine bought yogurt covered raisins and told the kids it was “like” candy.
 They all figured it must be true, because they looked like they were covered in chocolate.
 So they each tried the raisins and decided they really liked their “candies”.